gabetucker2/gostack/README.md

  >
  >> [testend.go](/casetests/testend.go) contains functions to implement **caseend.go** functions
  >
- >> [unaddedcases.txt](/casetests/unaddedcases.txt) is where data to be added into future case tests is stored
+ >> [unaddedcases.txt](/casetests/unaddedcases.txt) is where data to be added into future case tests is stored, intended only for the developers
  >
  > [images](/images)
  >> **gostack_Smaller.png** is the banner image for this project